Beta Sigma Omega Phi

-Beta Sigma Omega Phi (ΒΣΩΦ, stylized βΣΩΦ, and also known as Betans 1968) is a Philippine service fraternity and sorority.
+Beta Sigma Omega Phi (ΒΣΩΦ, stylized βΣΩΦ, and also known as Betans 1968) is a Philippine college fraternity and sorority.
 It was founded at University of Bohol on October 10, 1968.
 It has chartered 72 collegiate chapters throughout the Philippines, mostly on Mindanao.

 History

 On October 10, 1968, three students from the University of Bohol organized the Beta Sigma Omega Phi, a service fraternity and sorority.
 Its founders were Frank Paz Jr., Frederick Loor, and Remy Galbizo.
 Before organizing this fraternity and sorority, the founders fasted for two days and walked 42 kilometers barefooted.
 They then held the organization's first initiation of twelve neophytes.

 The purpose of Beta Sigma Omega Phi was to foster lifetime brotherhood and sisterhood and to create leaders and better citizens.
 Four years later, President Ferdinand Marcos declared Martial law in the Philippines.
 During this time, fraternities and sororities were not allowed to initiation members, form chapters, or assemble in the public.
 A few years later, the remaining members of Beta Sigma Omega Phi decided to revive the fraternity and sorority.
 By September 23, 1978, they had initiated new members.

 For almost twenty years, the fraternity was limited to Tagbilaran City schools and universities, particularly the Alpha chapter of the University of Bohol, Beta chapter at the Philippine Maritime Institute, and Delta chapter at Holy Name University.